China or bust: Wayne Rooney's career dilemma

 He has yet to convince Mourinho that he is better than United's other attacking options.

-The free-scoring Zlatan Ibrahminovic is United's totem, while Anthony Martial, Juan Mata, Marcus Rashford and Henrik Mkhitaryan all stand in Rooney's way.
+The free-scoring Zlatan Ibrahminovic is the team's totem, scoring twice in United's 3-2 win over Southampton, while Anthony Martial, Juan Mata, Marcus Rashford and Henrik Mkhitaryan all stand in Rooney's way.

+United were listless in Sunday's final, but on the bench their captain remained.

 He may have committed his future to United, but there is a sense that he is still shuffling out of the door.